KlimaDAO/klimadao-solidity/docs/src/README.md

 There is another issue related to the `_trustedForwarder` in that contract that has not yet been resolved.

 Since `aKLIMA` was a prelaunch coupon and the existing deployed versino of the redemption contract works as expected, this contract is no longer needed.

+## Documentation

+This repo is configured with [Foundry](https://book.getfoundry.sh/) to generate documentation for the solidity source files with the [forge doc](https://book.getfoundry.sh/reference/forge/forge-doc) command.
+If you have not installed Foundry, follow the guide above.

+**Please follow these rules:**
+- Annonate your code with [proper NatSpec comments](https://docs.soliditylang.org/en/latest/natspec-format.html)
+- Before committing code, run the `force doc --build` in order to build the doc/book

+You can run a local version of the documentation by running `forge doc --serve`